yeungpinghei/yeungpinghei.github.io/README.md

 ```

 <img src="/docs/gamm_diff.png" alt="gamm_diff">

+Figure 2 demonstrates the significance of the difference in F0 between the two syntactic categories for each variety.
+Likewise, Figure 2 indicates a significant difference in F0 throughout the whole sonorant duration.
+Conversely, no clear patterns of pitch contour were observed for the AE group as the F0 stayed relatively constant throughout the sonorant duration regardless of syntactic category.
+As shown in Figure 2, although the function words had a slightly lower F0 than the content words, the difference was not significant.
+It is also shown in Figure 1 by the complete overlap of the 95% confidence intervals of the predicted F0 contours of content words and function words.
+Therefore, there was no significant effect of syntactic category on the dynamic F0 of AE speakers.
+Furthermore, the confidence intervals for each syntactic category in the AE group were wider than those of the HKE group, which indicates that AE speakers produced the target words with greater variability in F0.
+In sum, the results of GAMMs indicate that speakers of HKE and AE differed in their F0 production of monosyllabic content and function words.
+Throughout the sonorant duration, HKE speakers produced the content words with a significantly higher F0 than function words, while no effect of syntactic category was found for AE speakers.

 ## References
 Carignan, C., Hoole, P., Kunay, E., Pouplier, M., Joseph, A., Voit, D., Frahm, J., & Harrington, J. (2020).
 Analyzing speech in both time and space: Generalized additive mixed models can uncover systematic patterns of variation in vocal tract shape in real-time MRI. *Laboratory Phonology: Journal of the Association for Laboratory Phonology, 11*(1), 2. <a href="https://doi.org/10.5334/labphon.214">https://doi.org/10.5334/labphon.214</a>